avninja/omrond6t/README.md

 Notes
 -----
-bytes_read == 0 indicates failure to read data from sensor array
+- bytes_read == 0 indicates failure to read data from sensor array
+- This module, currently, converts all temperatures to Farenheit